rootstrap/RSFormView/README.md

  ## ValidationType

- `validationType` is a `FormField` property that determines the validation behaviour of the represented TextField Different `FieldType`s provide different default validations but the validation can be overriden by setting the `FormField` a `ValidationType`
+ `validationType` is a `FormField` property that determines the validation behaviour of the represented TextField.
+ Different `FieldType`s provide different default validations but the validation can be overriden by setting a `ValidationType` to the `FormField`.

  Cases:
  - nonEmpty: Will mark the field invalid if the text entry is empty